5 Basic Tips for the Novice International Tourist

 3 – Be aware of your surroundings

 Always.
 Yes, you are in a new, exciting place, full of new architecture, sounds and smells.
 You want to take it all in.
-But remember, you are not alone.
+Remember, though, you are not alone.
 So, while you’re trying to navigate that map and trying to avoid asking people for help because you don’t want to look foolish speaking the three Dutch words you do know (although I say, “Go for it!”):

 - Keep an eye out for other pedestrians, bicyclists, cars, buses, etc., because you certainly don’t want to get hit while on vacation and end up in the emergency room.
 I almost got hit by a tram in Amsterdam on my very first day in Europe.
 Yah, that would have been fun.